Managing Attendance Policy

 5.2.3 Managers are accountable for the effective application of the Policy, including maintaining communication, applying review points consistently, carrying out return to work discussions and implementing agreed actions (e.g. adjustments).

-5.2.4 Managers are expected to approach issues of employee absence sensitively and confidentially.
+5.2.4 Managers are expected to approach employee absence sensitively and confidentially, taking into account individual circumstances.

 5.2.5 Managers should ensure that reasonable contact is maintained with employees during periods of absence.